yunojuno/django-impersonate/README.rst

-As of version 1.3 django-impersonate now includes a helper admin mixin, located at ``impersonate.admin.UserAdminImpersonateMixin``, to include in your User model’s ModelAdmin.
-This provides a direct link to impersonate users from your user model’s Django admin list view.
-Using it is very simple, however if you’re using the default ``django.contrib.auth.models.User`` model you will need to unregister the old ModelAdmin before registering your own.
+As of version 1.3 django-impersonate now includes a helper admin mixin, located at ``impersonate.admin.UserAdminImpersonateMixin``, to include in your User model's ModelAdmin.
+This provides a direct link to impersonate users from your user model's Django admin list view.
+Using it is very simple, however if you're using the default ``django.contrib.auth.models.User`` model you will need to unregister the old ModelAdmin before registering your own.